health threat

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka, the overcrowded capital city of Bangladesh, has ranked third on the list of cities with the worst air quality with an AQI score of 161 at 9:25am this morning (April 18, 2025).
+Dhaka, the overcrowded capital city of Bangladesh, has ranked fifth on the list of cities with the worst air quality with an AQI score of 160 at 9:30am this morning (October 13, 2025).

-Today’s air was classified as ‘unhealthy,’ referring to a severe health threat, according to the AQI index.
+Today Dhaka’s air was classified as ‘unhealthy,’ referring to a health threat, according to the AQI index.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered ‘moderate’, usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.

-Senegal’s Dakar, Pakistan’s Lahore, and India’s Delhi cities respectively occupied the first, second, and fourth spots on the list, with AQI scores of 275, 164 and 160 respectively.
+Pakistan’s Lahore, India’s Delhi and Uzbekistan’s Tashkent cities respectively occupied the first, second and third spots on the list, with AQI scores of 201, 192, and 174 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.